About health insurance

 For these services, you won’t receive anything from us towards the costs of treatment so you will have to pay all costs yourself.

-Get knowledgeable about medical gaps
+About medical gaps

 What is the ‘medical gap’?